sseefried/docker-build-ghc-android/README.md

     $ docker build .

+# Running

+You'll want to run the image inside an interactive shell.
+At the end of the build it will tell you the image ID of the final image.

+$ docker run -it <image ID> bash

 # Motivation

 This build script takes between 1 - 2 hours to run.
 It installs several